Thinkit-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles displays current directory contents with hidden file in long format
+5-listfilesdigitonly displays currents directory contents in long format with user and groupd IDs